CyberFlameGO/svnpython/Doc/library/doctest.rst

    .. versionadded:: 2.4

 :class:`DocTestParser` defines the following methods:

-   .. method:: get_doctest(string, globs, name, filename, lineno)
+.. method:: DocTestParser.get_doctest(string, globs, name, filename, lineno)

    Extract all doctest examples from the given string, and collect them into a :class:`DocTest` object.

    *globs*, *name*, *filename*, and *lineno* are attributes for the new :class:`DocTest` object.
 See the documentation for :class:`DocTest` for more information.

-   .. method:: get_examples(string[, name])
+.. method:: DocTestParser.get_examples(string[, name])

    Extract all doctest examples from the given string, and return them as a list of :class:`Example` objects.
 Line numbers are 0-based.
 The optional argument *name* is a name identifying this string, and is only used for error messages.

-   .. method:: parse(string[, name])
+.. method:: DocTestParser.parse(string[, name])

    Divide the given string into examples and intervening text, and return them as a list of alternating :class:`Example`\ s and strings.
 Line numbers for the :class:`Example`\ s are 0-based.
 The optional argument *name* is a name identifying this string, and is only used for error messages.

 .. _doctest-doctestrunner: